mafreud/zazen/README.md

 Zenhub only supports English.

 ## Solution
 I will solve them by the power of Flutter.
+Of course, zazen is OSS.